Example from a protocol YAML

 /sniper-reviewagain

-Strict mode is the default for after_plan and after_sprint because these are high-risk transitions.
+This is the recommended setting for plan and review phases because these are high-risk transitions.

 Auto-advances when quality is acceptable, with async review.